 As a companion piece to the map, we will provide a toolkit for human-food interaction design.
 This process will help you imagine the needs and desires of future eaters to begin designing for future food experiences today.

 Join us at IFTF’s Future Gallery in Palo Alto for a one-day workshop on October 13, 2016, to engage in the forecasts and the process for future food experience design to help you draw insights for your own business strategy.
 This is an opportunity to engage with IFTF researchers, a cross-industry network, and members of the Bay Area ecosystem to inform your work.

-The Food Futures Lab offers regular exclusive updates of the latest signals of change.
+The Food Futures Lab offers regular exclusive updates and analyses of the latest signals of change.

 Foresight for global food innovators

 In addition to our research, we're catalyzing long-term futures thinking with a global network of food innovators.
 From founding the first-of-its-kind Food Innovation Program with the University of Modena and Reggio Emilia and Future Food Institute to shaping challenges at the Food Hackathon: Nutrition for All, our foresight inspires people around the world to build new solutions for urgent food futures.
 Contact Rebecca Chesney (email@example.com) to learn more about our special projects and how to collaborate with us.